Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 After the groom had arrived and met with his beautiful bride, they would bid farewell to the bride’s parents when the bride usually would cry sadly.

-In old times when the marriage was arranged by parents, many brides might have never met their grooms before.
+In old times when parents arranged marriage, many brides might have never met their grooms.

 Moreover, the transportation was not as convenient as today; if someone married far away, she probably would never go back and see her parents again.
 So it was natural for brides to weep on their wedding day.

-Nowadays, people get married freely to the one that they chose on their own, and they can go back and visit their parents whenever they want; however, still, many brides and their parents cry on the wedding day before she leaves the family.
+Nowadays, people get married freely to the one they choose on their own, and they can go back and visit their parents whenever they want; however, many brides and their parents still cry on the wedding day before they leave the family.

 Rites to Welcome Bride Home Using the Irreversible Routes

-When the new couple leaves the bride’s home, and before they walk into the groom's place, people would sprinkle rice into the sky in front of them, meaning their new life together would be happy, rich, and with many children.
+When the new couple leaves the bride's home, and before they walk into the groom's place, people sprinkle rice into the sky in front of them, meaning their new life together would be happy, prosperous, and with many children.

 Nowadays, petals and colorful, shining paper are more frequently used.